 This article may contain links from our partners.
 We may receive a small commission if you make a purchase through a link.
 Please read our disclosure and how we make money.

-SPICY AND FULL OF GOODNESS, THIS IS A DELICIOUS SOUP WITH MIDDLE EASTERN FLAVOURS!
+SPICY AND FULL OF GOODNESS, A DELICIOUS LENTIL SOUP WITH MIDDLE EASTERN FLAVORS!

-Cooking this lentil soup is so quick and easy that it has become one of my favourite evening meals, especially during the Autumn and Winter months when we really need something to warm us up!
+Cooking this lentil soup is so quick and easy (it’s ready in less than 30 minutes) that it has become one of my favorite evening meals, especially during the Autumn and Winter months when we really need something to warm us up!

-I also love adding a bit of turmeric to give the soup that extra colour.
-Turmeric has a mild flavour, slightly bitter and peppery, and it’s full of superpowers.
-With its incredible antioxidant and anti-inflammatory properties, it helps the liver, lowers cholesterol and aids digestion.
+I also love adding a bit of turmeric to give the soup that extra color.
+Turmeric has a mild flavor, slightly bitter and peppery, and it’s full of superpowers.
+With its incredible antioxidant and anti-inflammatory properties, it helps the liver, lowers cholesterol, and aids digestion.

 - Rinse the lentils and drain.

 - In a large pot, heat the olive oil and add the finely chopped onion and cook until it starts to soften.